JM-Yacho/3310-Group/README.md

 We will never be working on the master branch to ensure our code's integrity.

+- **BEFORE CREATING A BRANCH**: Make sure your local repository is updated with the master branch by switching to the master branch and using `git pull`

 - **Create** a new branch by using command `git checkout -b <branchname>`

 - **Switch** between branches by using `git checkout <branchname>`